GENERAL LAND BANK QUESTIONS

 When will I receive the property deed?

-The Land Bank will transfer the deed after the final inspection of the renovations, confirmation that the conditions of the agreement with the purchaser have been satisfied and closing costs have been paid.
+The Land Bank will transfer the deed after the final inspection of the renovations to confirm that the agreed-upon renovations have been completed and closing costs have been paid.

 Since I don’t get the deed until after renovations, how can I finance the improvements?